Azure/azure-cli/README.rst

 Some prerequisites may be required.
 See our `Preview Install Guide <https://github.com/Azure/azure-cli/blob/master/doc/preview_install_guide.md>`__.

+If you run into an ``AttributeError: 'X509' object has no attribute '_x509'`` error, downgrade your version of the requests library from 2.12.1 to 2.11.1.
+Use ``pip install requests==2.11.1``.

 NOTE: If in a virtual environment, you can simply use ``pip install azure-cli`` and the CLI will be installed into that virtual environment.

 Install with interactive install script